Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: PERCEPTION

 \subsection{Grasp Pose Ranking}

-The last step in the perception method is ranking the identified grasp poses in terms of the expected grasp success.
-De Haan et al.~\cite{de_haan} chose the grasp pose to be as close as possible to the estimated truss' center of mass to retain the truss's horizontal position after lifting it up.
-This metric fails to account for possible collisions of the gripper with the pedicels or tomatoes.
-To overcome this limitation, we propose a learning-based metric to measure the suitability of a grasping pose by a number between 0 and 1, estimated on the basis of the success or failure of previous grasp attempts with similar grasp poses.
+The last step in the perception method is the ranking of the identified grasp poses in terms of the expected grasp success.
+De~Haan et al.~\cite{de_haan} chose the grasp pose to be as close as possible to the estimated truss' center of mass to retain the truss's horizontal position after lifting it up.
+However, this method fails to account for possible collisions of the gripper with the pedicels or tomatoes.
+To overcome this limitation, we propose a model that estimates the suitability of a grasping pose by a number between 0 and 1.
+To prevent the repetition of unsuccessful grasp attempts, this model is continuously updated online.
+In this way, the failure of recent grasp attempts leads to trying alternative grasp poses.

-To get the input for the ranking method, for every possible grasping pose, the preprocessed pointcloud gets rotated by the grasping angle, and points with an $L_{\infty}$ norm of more than $d_r$ to the grasping position get removed.
+To get the input for the ranking method, for every possible grasping pose, the preprocessed point cloud gets rotated by the grasping angle, and points with an $L_{\infty}$ distance of more than $d_r$ to the grasping position get removed.
 This distance $d_r$, should be chosen so that all necessary local information remains.
-During experiments, this was set at $0.02\,m$.
-Finally, these resulting pointclouds get projected back into the depth images, which are normalized and have a resolution of 128x128 pixels.
+During experiments, this was set at $0.02$\,m.
+Finally, these resulting point clouds get projected back into the depth images, which are normalized and have a resolution of $128\times 128$ pixels.

-To prevent the repetition of unsuccessful grasp attempts, the model is continuously updated online.
-In this way, the failure of recent grasp attempts can lead to trying alternative grasp poses.
-To be able to quickly adapt the model to new data, we use a K-Nearest Neighbors (KNN) classifier applied to features extracted by an auto-encoder, as depicted in Figure~\ref{fig:autoencoder_knn}.
-While the auto-encoder is not updated online, the KNN classifier can easily be refitted from scratch in real time, even on a CPU.
+To be able to quickly adapt the model to new data, we use a KNN (k-nearest neighbors) classifier applied to features extracted by an auto-encoder, as depicted in Fig.~\ref{fig:autoencoder_knn}.
+While the auto-encoder is not updated online, the KNN classifier can easily be adapted in real time, even on a CPU.
 Utilizing an auto-encoder introduces an additional advantage over a direct neural network for the classification; although only one of the detected grasp poses can be executed and labeled, all the grasp proposals can be used for training the auto-encoder since this training does not require any labels.